Shantang3/ACE-CPT-Notes/Personal Notes/0Chr11: Integrated Exercise Programming.md

 ## Evidence-based Practice (EBP)

+The client, PT expertise and experience, and research findings.

 ![IMG_1107](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/89056032-8881-437b-97a5-d40034c6996d)

 Formulate (a question) > search (for health and fitness research evidence) > scrutinize (the quality of research evidence) > incorporate (the evidence into program design and implementation) > evaluate (outcomes and periodically reevaluate) > formulate again > ...

+Pay attention: search for bias, read the research, evaluate for truth (avoid overstating or over generilization), and look for consensus.

 ![IMG_1108](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/49550fb1-587a-4e07-b6cb-a5714a878b0e)